nokey-54/FFmpeg-livestream-docker/README.md

 ![FFmpeg-livestream-docker](https://images.unsplash.com/photo-1594394489098-74ac04c0fc2e?ixlib=rb-4.0.3&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=4170&q=80)

 # FFmpeg-livestream-docker
+In this repository you can find an easy to setup python tool to create a 24/7 YouTube Livestream out of mp3 files and a static image.
-Welcome to my dockerized YouTube Livestream app.
-You can easily host multiple YouTube livestreams on your computer in the background.
-This project uses FFmpeg, the popular multimedia framework, to handle audio and video streams and Docker for simple deployment.
+This project uses FFmpeg, the popular multimedia framework, to handle audio and video streams, python to execute and optimize runtime and Docker for simple  and secure deployment.

-## Status: Working
+## Status: working 🟢

 ## Features
 - Dockerized for easy setup and deployment
-- Support for multiple audio formats
 - Automatic handling of livestreams on YouTube
-- Scalable for multiple streams
+- Scalable for multiple streams (Guide coming soon)

 ## Requirements
 1. Docker and Docker Compose installed on your machine.
 2. A YouTube API key.

 ## Setup
 1. Ensure you have installed Docker and Docker Compose on your machine.